-Working in the construction industry has lots of advantages for people with the right attitude and abilities.
-There’s generally a steady supply of jobs, and as the work is physically active, it can also help you to maintain your fitness.
+Working in the hospitality and tourism sector has lots of advantages for people with the right attitude and abilities.
+There’s a steady supply of jobs, and the work involves dealing with customers – both face-to-face and behind the scenes.
 There are lots of flexible pathways available to help you build a career and work towards higher-skilled jobs in the field, including positions such as hotel and restaurant managers, chefs and caterers, event planners and travel consultants.

-Find out about the pay, projected growth and skill levels of these occupations:
+Find out about the pay, projected growth, employment locations, skills and interests of people working as:

-Find out about the tasks, skills and aptitudes associated with leading entry-level jobs in Hospitality and Tourism on the Skills Road website.
+Find out about the tasks, skills and aptitudes associated with entry-level jobs in Hospitality and Tourism on the Skills Road website.

 Australian Apprenticeship Pathways

-- Check whether your literacy and numeracy skills are suitable for the construction industry:
+Check your literacy and numeracy skills for work in the hospitality and tourism industry: